MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/mbr2gpt-tool-test-guidance.md

 ## Troubleshooting

 Please refer to the MBR2GPT.EXE [Troubleshooting](https://docs.microsoft.com/windows/deployment/mbr-to-gpt#troubleshooting) documentation for information about log file locations and additional help.
-If you are automating the use of this tool via scripting or SCCM/MDT task sequences, you can script handlers for the returned codes that are discussed in the documentation.
+If you are automating the use of this tool via scripting or Microsoft Endpoint Configuration Manager/Microsoft Deployment Toolkit (MDT) task sequences, you can script handlers for the returned codes that are discussed in the documentation.

 ## Related resources